Bonsoirrr/Poll-Application_Django/README.md

 ![image](https://github.com/Bonsoirrr/Poll-Application_Django/blob/master/homepage.png)

-- Vote for questions you are interested in
+- Vote for questions you are interested in, have fun!